heroinsh/ByteChat/README.md

 Open your browser and navigate to http://127.0.0.1:8000 to start using the chat.

 License
-Distributed under the MIT License.
+Distributed under the  CC BY-NC License.
 See LICENSE for more information.

 "Pain or pleasure doesn't last, but the pride or shame of your work does." — Vito